AemikaChow/DATASOURCE/README.md

 }
 ```
 ## Acknowledge
-Here I would like to thank Miss Boey Pang, Miss Selene Lee for their hard work on collecting datasource information.
+Here I would like to thank Miss Boey Pang, Miss Selene Lee, for their hard work on collecting datasource information.